renjun0324/renjun0324/README.md

 <table>
   <tr>
     <td valign="top"><h3>Hi there 👋</h3>
+- 🎓 I’m currently a Ph.D. candidate at Xiamen University.

-- 🔭 I’m currently researching algorithms related to scRNA-seq data analysis.
+- 🧬  My primary research focus is on algorithms for single-cell transcriptomic data analysis.
 - 💬 If you have single-cell data that needs analysis, consider reaching out to me.
-- 📫 How to reach me: renjun0324@hotmail.com; 312827559@qq.com
+- 📫 renjun0324@hotmail.com; 312827559@qq.com

     <td valign="median">